brianartea/share-it/README.md

 ## Darkmode
 ![ShareIt](https://expertdesign.cc/share-it/screenshot-darkmode.jpg)

-## A Full Stack Social Media Application totally responsive using React, Tailwind & Sanity.io
+## A Full Stack Social Media Application totally responsive using React, Tailwind, Sanity.io and Goodle Authentication.

 - Google login authentication
 - Photo/graphic upload app with darkmode/lightmode depending on if the users computer/phone is set to dark or light mode.